ychding11/DX11ComputeShaderForImageFilters/README.md

 ## DX11ComputeShaderFilter

 9 Jan 2017

 ## Overview
+- It serves as an image post effect demo framework.

-- This project implements an DX11 Effects Viewer.
+- It implements an Effects Viewer by **Compute Shader**.
-- Effects are implemented with hlsl compute shader.
+- Effects are written with hlsl.
-- It serves as an effect test framework.
-- It compiled OK on Window 10 with VS2015.
 - Only DX11 is supported.
+- It is tested on Window 10 with VS2015.

 ## Demo